Patricia Brown, 1-888-263-0003

 A contest was held by the Albuquerque Chamber of Commerce in 1953 to solicit names for the highway and among the entrees was Turquoise Trail, a perfect fit.
 The winner, Rita Simmons, an artist from Albuquerque submitted this name and won a set of luggage.

 The Turquoise Trail Association prints and distributes 150,000 brochures featuring the historic, scenic and natural sites, also the shops and galleries along the byway.
-They are members of the Albuquerque Convention and Visitors Bureau, Santa Fe Chamber of Commerce and Tourism Association of New Mexico.
+They are members of the Visit Albuquerque, Santa Fe Chamber of Commerce and Tourism Association of New Mexico.

 The Association website is www.turquoisetrail.org where one can find history, photo’s, member listings, multi language translation, community events and gallery openings.
 View details of the 25th Anniversary celebration “Spring Fling” the weekend of Saturday, May 3 & Sunday, May 4.